-I’ve been playing the guitar since 2003, the ukulele since 2011, and the guitalele since 2019.
+I’ve played the guitar since 2003, the ukulele since 2011, and the guitalele since 2019.

-As I’ve played these instruments, I’ve become familiar with each instruments’ standard tuning and tuning variations.
+Since playing these instruments, I’ve become familiar with each instruments’ standard tuning and tuning variations.

-So what’s standard tuning for the guitalele?
+So what is standard tuning for the guitalele?

-A guitalele is tuned to ADGCEA in the same intervals as a guitar but up a fourth as if you were to capo the guitar on the fifth fret.
+A guitalele is tuned to ADGCEa in the same intervals as a guitar but up a fourth as if you were to capo the guitar on the fifth fret.

 The top four strings of the guitalele are tuned the same as a ukulele, GCEA, except the ukulele’s G string is tuned up an octave, just two steps down from the high A string.

-Standard Guitalele Tuning: ADGCEA
+Standard Guitalele Tuning: ADGCEa

-Most guitaleles come strung like a classical guitar with the top three strings made of nylon and the bottom three strings made of nylon wound with wire in the standard tuning: ADGCEA.
+Most guitaleles come strung like a classical guitar with the top three strings made of nylon and the bottom three strings made of nylon wound with wire in the standard tuning: ADGCEa.

 The ideal strings for a guitalele in standard tuning depend on whether your guitalele has bridge pins.

-However, many guitaleles don’t have bridge pins and therefore require standard nylon strings with loops on the end that secure them to the bridge.
+Thus, they require standard nylon strings with loops on the end that secure them to the bridge.

 Unfortunately, there aren’t many string options when it comes to guitaleles.